Sergey Ryzhikov (cosmonaut): Expedition 63/64

 In November 2019, Ryzhikov was assigned to the backup crew of ISS Expedition 63/64, acting as stand in to Soyuz MS-17 and Expedition 63 cosmonaut Anatoli Ivanishin.
 He continued in that assignment until February 2020, when a medical issue with the crew of Soyuz MS-16 resulted in Ivanishin being pushed up to MS-16, resulting in Ryzhikov taking Ivanishin's place.

 Ryzhikov launched from Baikonur on October 14, 2020, alongside Russian cosmonaut Sergey Kud-Sverchkov and NASA astronaut Kathleen Rubins.

 On October 20, 2020, Ryzhikov became the ISS commander for Expedition 64.

 On 18 November 2020, Ryzhikov, along with fellow crew member Sergey Kud-Sverchkov, conducted their first spacewalk.
 The spacewalk began at 15:12 UTC and finished after 6 hours and 48 minutes.
 The tasks were a leak tightness check for the exit hatch in Poisk, replacement of the liquid flow regulator's removable panel on Zarya (aborted because of a "bulky bolt"), work on scientific equipment, commutation of the Tranzit-B antenna on Pirs to the Poisk module (to ensure continuity of communications with the Orlan suits), and changing the position of sensors for the precipitation and pressure control unit on the Poisk module.

 The MS-17 crew returned to Earth on 17 April 2021 after almost 185 days on orbit.

 Expedition 72/73

 On 8 April 2025, Ryzhikov flew on Soyuz MS-27 with Alexey Zubritsky and Jonny Kim.
-The return of the crew is scheduled for 9 December 2025.
+The crew returned on 9 December 2025.